 Following the bans issued by the governorship of Ankara against all LGBTI+ related public events in November 2017, Pembe Hayat LGBTI+ Solidarity Association decided to use online channels as a tool for video-activism to motivate the community that could otherwise not get together.
 Pembe Hayat’s online channel became a performance space and an alternative resisting medium for the trans community.
 The selection is composed of several videos with different themes and forms.
 A transvestite goes for an inspection, bakes a special cake and makes “madi” (trolling) comments.
 Pembe Hayat videos will be screened for the first time with English subtitles.

 Sude Derin is a 20 years old trans activist.
 She has been working at Pembe Hayat LGBTİ+ Solidarity Association for four years.
 She got involved in Pembe Hayat with the festival KuirFest when she was 16, and since then she has been an activist in LGBTI+ movement.
 She makes peer counseling on gender reassignment process within Pembe Hayat.

 Nalan is trans and a video-activist.
-At her leisure times when she can not use the coquetry as a mass weapon against hate, she explores things as toying with the camera, and she shows them by cutting, patching and montaging.
+In her leisure times when she can not use the coquetry as a mass weapon against hate, she explores things such as toying with a camera, and she shows them by cutting, patching and montaging.
 Now, she is transforming at Pembe Hayat, and in the meantime she shoots and edits.
-And in her spare times, she goes on putting on coquettish airs.
+And in her spare times she goes on putting on coquettish airs.

 Against ‘the History’, with a capital H, this selection gathers shorts that can be interpreted as queer feminist interventions to conventional ways of History-making.
 This selection is an invitation to think collectively about the queer feminist historicity, non-linear, non-hegemonic her* stories and the (re-)creation of queer pasts and futures.